Infinite Models

 Measures: 0

-More information on implementing custom optimizer models is located on the Extensions page.
+More information on implementing custom transformation backends is located on the Extensions page.

 Supported Optimizers

-InfiniteOpt can use any optimizer that is supported by JuMP v0.19.0 or newer (i.e., has a MathOptInterface implementation).
+Supported optimizers (e.g., solvers) depend on the transformation backend being used.
+For JuMPBackends such as TranscriptionBackend, any JuMP compatible optimizer (i.e., has a MathOptInterface implementation) can be used.
 Please refer to JuMP's current solver documentation to learn what solvers are supported and how to install them.

 Object Dictionaries